Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Utility Network/Configure subnetwork trace/README.md

 # Configure subnetwork trace

-Get a server-defined trace configuration for a given tier and modify its traversability scope, add new condition barriers and control what is included in the subnetwork trace result.
+Get a server-defined trace configuration for a given tier and modify its traversability scope, add new condition barriers, and control what is included in the subnetwork trace result.

 ![Configure subnetwork trace screenshot](configure-subnetwork-trace.png)